Yuehua Entertainment

 Yuehua Entertainment received series-B financing from Gravity Media and CMC Capital in August 2014.
 CMC Capital invested US$49 million into the group and became its strategic shareholder at the completion of financing.
-In 2014 Yuehua Entertainment established a Korean branch located in Gangnam-gu, Seoul, South Korea.
+In 2014, Yuehua Entertainment established a Korean branch located in Gangnam-gu, Seoul, South Korea.
 Yuehua announced plans for further expansion of their Korean branch operations beginning in February 2016.
-In 2019, Yuehua Entertainment's Korean branch moved to a new building.